Anthony4m/mars/docs/mars-compiler-progress.md

 ## Conclusion

-Mars has achieved a **solid foundation** with all core language features working correctly.
-The lexer, parser, analyzer, and evaluator are complete and well-tested.
-The language can execute basic programs with variables, functions, control flow, and output.
+Mars has evolved into a **comprehensive programming language** with extensive built-in functionality.
+The language now supports advanced features including string/array operations, comprehensive math functions, type checking, and a rich standard library of 25+ built-in functions.

-The next major milestone is implementing array/struct runtime support and building the transpiler to generate Go code.
+The next major milestones are implementing advanced string functions, file I/O capabilities, and building the transpiler to generate Go code.
 This will transform Mars from an interpreted language to a compiled language that can integrate with the Go ecosystem.

-**Current Status**: Ready for production use of core features, with clear roadmap for advanced features.
+**Current Status**: Feature-rich programming language ready for real-world tasks with comprehensive built-in library.